t-medina/react-native-rgrid/README.md

 yarn add react-native-rgrid
 ```

+## Demo Snack

+You can try the library right away on this [snack](https://snack.expo.io/@t-medina/react-native-rgrid-sample); its code is available on this [git repository](https://github.com/t-medina/react-native-rgrid-sample).

 ## Usage

-### Snack

-You can try the library right away on this [snack](https://snack.expo.io/@t-medina/react-native-rgrid-sample); its code is available on this [git repository](https://github.com/t-medina/react-native-rgrid-sample).

 ### Bootstrap classes

 The Grid system has been implemented following the same Bootstrap [guidelines](https://getbootstrap.com/docs/5.0/layout/grid/).
-The [breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/) have been configured with the same values as the **Bootstrap grid system** and they work in the [same way](https://getbootstrap.com/docs/5.0/layout/grid/#how-it-works).
+The [breakpoints](https://getbootstrap.com/docs/5.0/layout/breakpoints/) have been configured with the same values as the **Bootstrap grid system** and they work in the exact [same way](https://getbootstrap.com/docs/5.0/layout/grid/#how-it-works).

 The following is a list of the Bootstrap classes you will be able to use with **react-native-rgrid**: